Maluuba/newsqa/README.md

 These steps handle packaging the dataset and running the tests.

 * Clone this repo.
-* Download the questions and answers from [here][maluuba_newsqa_dl] to the maluuba/newsqa folder.
+* Download the tar.gz file for the questions and answers from [here][maluuba_newsqa_dl] to the maluuba/newsqa folder.
 No need to extract anything.
 * Download the CNN stories from [here][cnn_stories] to the maluuba/newsqa folder (for legal and technical reasons, we can't distribute this to you).
 * In the root of this repo, run:
 ```bash